 - Need extra clothes?
 Bearskin’s gift shop sells hats, gloves, long underwear, and warm socks.
 Another option, especially if you are headed back to a warm climate where you won’t need heavy clothes again: Stone Harbor in Grand Marais can rent you very warm clothes by Wintergreen.

-Receive an introduction to mushing.
-Get to know the dogs and the musher, learn about the social dynamics of the dog team, help harness the dogs, and ask every question you’ve ever wanted to know about dog sledding.
-Travel eastward towards the BWCA.
+Receive an introduction to mushing: get to know the dogs and the musher, learn about the social dynamics of the dog team, help harness the dogs, and ask every question you’ve ever wanted to know about dog sledding.
+Travel eastward towards the BWCA Wilderness.
 Actual distance covered will depend on snow conditions, but the entire experience will last about an hour.

-Trip times: call our front desk for the current schedule
+- Call our front desk for current openings.

-Erik will be available for trips every day from December 26th – January 1st, and over the President’s Day Weekends.
+Erik will be available for trips every day from December 26th – January 1st, and over Martin Luther King and President’s Day Weekends.
 Monday and Tuesdays will be rest days (no tours except for special requests) with Tuesdays and Wednesdays as rest days following holidays.